ekuiter/kmax-vm/README.md

 # Kmax VM

+**This project is deprecated.
+Installing Kmax is now much easier, have a look at the [original repository](https://github.com/paulgazz/kmax).
+For automated usage of Kmax/Kclause inside a virtual machine, have a look at our [feature model repository](https://github.com/ekuiter/feature-model-repository).**

 This repository provides a virtual machine running [Kmax](https://github.com/paulgazz/kmax), a tool for deducing presence conditions and more from the KConfig language and KBuild build system.